vichubenzene/miku.n-website/readme.md

 Website for Miku.N discord Bot

-Just used Basic HTML CSS AND  25 lines of JS... as the bot the webpafe will be updated regularly
+Just used Basic HTML CSS AND  25 lines of JS... as the bot grows the webpage will be updated.